Waiting List FAQs

 HADC Housing Choice Voucher Tenant-Based and Project-Based Waiting Lists are closed to new applicants.

-HADC will opened our "Elderly" (62+) Project-Based Housing Choice Voucher (PBV) Waiting List for online pre-applications beginning Tuesday, September 29, 2015, and has continued to remain open.
+HADC opened our "Elderly" (62+) Project-Based Housing Choice Voucher (PBV) Waiting List for online pre-applications beginning Tuesday, September 29, 2015, and currently is open.
 To be eligible, all members of your household must be 62 years of age or older and you must select at least one or more of the available elderly community options.
 Eligible pre-applicants will be placed on the "Elderly" PBV Waiting List in the order of date and time completed.
 Link here for more information and to access the online pre-application.

 What should I do if I did not receive an email notifying me whether I was selected or not?

 If you do not receive a confirmation email after submitting a pre-application, please check your email account to see if it was placed in your junk folder.
 If you did not receive an email, you can contact us by email at or call 404-270-2500.

 If I am currently on a HADC Waiting List, how does the new list affect my current status?

 It does not.
 If you were on one of the HADC Waiting Lists prior to the new waitlist opening, you will not lose your current position on the waitlist you are currently on.